-Taking the above into consideration, the transition for us and for 99% of our customers to metal straws has been a smooth one.
+Taking the above into consideration, the transition for us and for 99% of people to metal straws is a smooth one and.
 The first few times of using them it pays to remind yourself that you are using a non-flexible material rather than plastic.
-Soon after, it becomes second nature and both safe and enjoyable to use a stainless steel straw.
+Soon, it becomes second nature and both safe and practical to use a metal straw.

 - DON'T bite metal straws